yiisoft/yii2/framework/UPGRADE.md

 -----------------------

-* `yii\filters\PageCache::$cacheHeaders` now takes a case-sensitive list of header names since PageCache is no longer storing the normalized versions of them.
+* `yii\filters\PageCache::$cacheHeaders` now takes a case-sensitive list of header names since PageCache is no longer storing the normalized (lowercase) versions of them so make sure this list is properly updated.

 Upgrade from Yii 2.0.43
 -----------------------